 He has 16 years' experience in the government service, where he was in charge of international tax affairs (negotiation of tax treaties with foreign countries, OECD and EU work, and competent authority).
 He used to be co-chairman of the OECD Forum on Harmful Tax Practices (1996 to 2001).
-Chairman of the EU Joint Forum on Transfer Pricing since 2002, he also chairs the French Branch of the International Fiscal Association (IFA) and the Tax Committee of the Club des Juristes (French Lawyers Club).
+Chairman of the EU Joint Forum on Transfer Pricing from 2002 to 2019, he also chairs the French Branch of the International Fiscal Association (IFA) and the Tax Committee of the Club des Juristes (French Lawyers Club).

 In 2015, he has been appointed by the French government as an independent person of standing for the EU arbitration convention.